 2. Provide an interesting foreground.
 For example flowers, rocks etc.

-4. Photograph a sunset or sunrise with water for spectacular reflections.
+4. Take iPhone sunset or sunrise pictures with water for spectacular reflections.

 5. Even when the sun is gone, the colors are often very beautiful or sometimes even more beautiful.
 Wait for that.